DCOR-dev/ckanext-dcor_schemas/README.rst

 - Validation (validate.py)

-  - Do not allow setting a different resource name when uploading
+  - datasets: force user to select authors
-  - Do not allow weird characters in resource names
+  - datasets: author list "authors" is CSV
-  - Restrict to basic CC licenses
+  - datasets: parse DOI field (remove URL part)
-  - Author list "authors" is CSV
+  - datasets: restrict to basic CC licenses
-  - Parse DOI field (remove URL part)
+  - datasets: force user to select a license
-  - Automatically generate dataset name (slug) using random characters if necessary (does not apply to admins)
+  - datasets: automatically generate dataset name (slug) using random characters if necessary (does not apply to admins)
-  - restrict upload data extensions to .rtdc, .csv, .tsv, .pdf, .txt, .png, .jpg, .tif, .py, .ipynb
+  - datasets: a dataset is considered to be a draft when it does not contain resources (validate.state)
-  - Force user to select a license
+  - resources: do not allow uploading resources with the same name for a dataset (important for ckanext-dcor_depot)
-  - Do not allow non-admins to set the visibility of a public dataset to private
+  - resources: do not allow setting a different resource name when uploading
-  - Configuration metadata (using `dclab.dfn.config_funcs`)
+  - resources: do not allow weird characters in resource names
-  - A dataset is considered to be a draft when it does not contain resources (validate.state)
+  - resources: restrict upload data extensions to .rtdc, .csv, .tsv, .pdf, .txt, .png, .jpg, .tif, .py, .ipynb
-  - Allow to delete draft datasets
+  - resources: configuration metadata (using `dclab.dfn.config_funcs`)

 - UI Dataset: